-9. General Ventilation
+6. General Ventilation

 General ventilation is the flow of air into and out of a working area.
-It can include natural ventilation such as open doors and windows, or forced ventilation, where fans are used to move air through the space at a set rate.
-When diesel engines are operating in confined, enclosed, or below grade areas, it is especially important to ensure that enough ventilation is provided, or diesel fumes are otherwise controlled (HSE, 2006).
-The reduction in concentration of diesel emissions in the atmosphere due to general ventilation depends on the volume of clean air directed to the working area.
-Generally, forced ventilation will provide greater airflow than natural ventilation.
-Increasing airflow can be achieved by using higher horsepower fans or adding more fans in parallel.
-Increased airflow can also be achieved by improving the efficiency of the ventilation, by blocking air to nonessential areas, or through the placement of auxiliary fans to direct air toward working areas (Bugarski et al, 2011).
+Forced ventilation uses fans to move air through the space at a set rate.
+The reduction in concentration of diesel emissions in the mine atmosphere due to general ventilation depends on the volume of clean air directed to the working area.
+Increasing airflow can be achieved by using higher horsepower fans or adding more fans in parallel, and adding new ventilation shafts or airways.
+Increased airflow can also be achieved by improving the efficiency of the ventilation, by using stoppings to block air to nonessential areas (and proper maintenance of the stoppings), or through the placement of auxiliary fans to direct air toward working areas (Bugarski et al, 2011).
+Ontario regulation requires mechanical ventilation in underground mines to provide air flow of at least 0.06 m3/s per kilowatt of power of the diesel equipment operating in the mine (Occupational Health and Safety Act Reg.
+854).

-A benefit of general ventilation is that as well as helping to dilute diesel emissions, it can also help reduce the concentration of other hazardous substances, such as crystalline silica, paint fumes, or other chemicals.
+A benefit of general ventilation is that as well as helping to dilute diesel emissions, it can also help reduce the concentration of other hazardous substances, such as crystalline silica or radon, which can be found in the air in underground mines.
+General ventilation can also help to regulate the temperature underground.